lnbits/lnbits/docs/devs/extensions.md

 Going over the example extension's structure:
 * views_api.py: This is where your public API would go.
 It will be exposed at "$DOMAIN/$PLUGIN/$ROUTE".
 For example: https://lnbits.com/mysuperplugin/api/v1/tools.
 * views.py: The `/` path will show up as your plugin's home page in lnbits' UI.
 Other pages you can define yourself.
 The `templates` folder should explain itself in relation to this.
 * migrations.py: Create database tables for your plugin.
-They'll be created when you run `pipenv run flask migrate`.
+They'll be created automatically when you start lnbits.

 ...
 This document is a work-in-progress.
 Send pull requests if you get stuck, so others don't.